Are You Looking for Closure?

 Therefore, those who consciously seek closure, have not gone through the process of calming down naturally.
 This does not simply go away – instead it remains as a “cold” reminder creating the potential for repeated negative reactions to familiar stimuli.
 The ones who don’t need to get the closure have already worked through it, for the most part, before ending the relationship.
 They were probably the ones who responded to your “You will never meet anyone like me!!” comment with a “That’s the point!!”
 Therefore, the physiological “chain of events” within the body only becomes distressing or traumatic because of an incomplete process.

-Think of a snow globe.
-Containers with a winter scene inside made to look like it’s snowing when you shake it.
+The book also uses the analogy of a snow globe, the containers with a winter scene inside made to look like it’s snowing when you shake it.
 It takes a little time before all the flakes settle but only if the snow globe sits still.
 Eventually, the “snowing” stops.
 It is a process that needs to complete itself so that everything is calm again.
-Similarly, in order for us to settle after a distressing experience.
-It certainly doesn’t help to get “all shook up” again.
+Similarly, in order for us to settle after a distressing experience, it certainly doesn’t help to get “all shook up” again.
 Instead, it takes a moment of stillness and calm, just like with the snow scene, for the settling to occur.

 Why Complete The Process?